 We caught up with the Partners for Growth team to get their thoughts on what actions retailers should be taking now, to help them navigate through these uncertain times.

 New Year Habits

 Health and wellness even more key this New Year

 We know shoppers’ mindsets change rapidly after Christmas into a health and wellness focus and for a number of years we’ve seen increases in sales of green tea, fruit and herbal infusions as well as other healthier options such as vegetables and soups.
-In recent years, January has become synonymously known as “Veganuary”, with many people adopting a vegan diet at the start of the year.
-In fact in 2020, The Grocer reported 62% of adults in the UK had purchased plant based milk Source , so ensure you have product offerings for shoppers seeking vegan food or looking to scratch cook by keeping vegetable stocks in good supply and thinking about stocking non-dairy and meat-free alternatives too.
+In recent years, January has become synonymously known as “Veganuary”, for many people adopting a vegan diet at the start of the year.
+In fact, The Grocer reported 62% of adults in the UK had purchased plant based milk Source , so ensure you have product offerings for shoppers seeking vegan food or looking to scratch cook by keeping vegetable stocks in good supply and thinking about stocking non-dairy and meat-free alternatives too.

 Home hygiene a priority